develjs/electron/README.md

 Clone and run the [`electron/electron-quick-start`](https://github.com/electron/electron-quick-start) repository to see a minimal Electron app in action.

-## Encode asar package files
+## Encode sources

-Now used simple XOR algorithm
+You can use the encryption for resources (asar) in your project.
+Now supported simple XOR algorithm with 8bit key.
+This branch using patched Asar node-package from [the repository](https://github.com/develjs/asar) to encode resource.
-For apply encoding use ASAR_ENCODE_KEY enviriment variable while bootstrap'ing (bootstrap.py -v) and build'ing (build.py -c D)
+For apply encoding at build stage use ASAR_ENCODE_KEY enviroment variable while bootstrap'ing (bootstrap.py -v) and build'ing (build.py -c D).
 ASAR_ENCODE_KEY may be 0..255

 Example: